EBNF/YouTube_Minimiser/README.md

 ## Set-Up

 ### Installation
-- launch "YouTube Minimiser.xcodeproj" in Xcode & run by clicking the play button.
+- launch "YouTube Minimiser.xcodeproj" in Xcode
+- switch to the application scheme via Product > Scheme > "YouTube Minimiser" (very bottom) in the menu bar
+- run the scheme (Cmd + R)
 - the "YouTube Minimiser" app can be terminated (Cmd + Q)
+- Xcode can be terminated
+- the local copy of this repository may be deleted

 ### (Re-)Activation
 permanent setting (required once):